davidsavoie1/svelte-specma/README.md

 - `activate`: Function. `(Boolean = true) => Promise`.
 Method to de/activate the store validation, including all its children stores.
 If set to true, will immediately trigger validation and return a promise that resolves to the `valid` result property.

-- `children`: Svelte readable store.
-A store that holds a reactive collection of the children specable stores that compose the collection.
-Subscribe to it to watch changes to a list of children, where some could be added, removed, reordered, etc.

-- `stores`: Collection.
-Same as `children`, but non-reactive.
-Useful to destructure children stores that won't change over time, such as the fixed fields in a flat form, without having to subscribe first.

 - `add`: Function. `(coll) => store`.
 Method to add new children specable stores.
 Argument should be declared as a collection of the same type as the store's value.
 Returns the store for chaining.

 - `remove`: Function. `(idsToRemove) => store`.
 Method to remove children specable stores.
 Will remove stores by their id.
 Returns the store for chaining.

 - `update`: Function. `(fn) => store`.
 Method to modify the children specable stores collection by applying a function to it that returns a modified children stores collection.
 Useful for instance to reorder the children based on their id.
 Returns the store for chaining.

+- `set`: Function. `(coll, partial = false) => store`.
+Method to recursively set the values of the collection's underlying stores.
+If `partial = true`, sets only the values that are not `undefined`.
+Returns the store for chaining.

 - `id`: Any.
 A pass-through of the store's creation `id`.

 - `isRequired`: Boolean.
 Is the store value required?
 Based on the `required` creation argument.

-- `spec`: A pass-through of the store's creation spec.
+- `spec`: Any.
+A pass-through of the store's creation spec.

+- `children`: Svelte readable store.
+A store that holds a reactive collection of the children specable stores that compose the collection.
+Subscribe to it to watch changes to a list of children, where some could be added, removed, reordered, etc.

+- `stores`: Collection.
+Same as `children`, but non-reactive.
+Useful to destructure children stores that won't change over time, such as the fixed fields in a flat form, without having to subscribe first.

 ## Example